-- The course Market Engineering [26460] has to be taken. - The course [26510p] could only be taken additionally to the course [26510]. - The practical seminar [26478] is a supplement to the course seminar Information Engineering and Management [26474] and it can only be taken in conjunction with the course [26474].
+- The course Market Engineering [2540460] is compulsory and must be examined. - The course [26510p] could only be taken additionally to the course [2540510]. - The practical seminar [2540478] is a supplement to the course seminar Information Engineering and Management [2540474] and it can only be taken in conjunction with the course [2540474].

-- develop and implement new markets with regards to the technological progresses of information and communication technology and the increasing economic networking - · restructure and develop new business processes in markets under those conditions - design and construct innovative business models and new forms of organisation for market provider or networks of market provider - · elaborate solutions in a team
+- develop and implement new markets with regards to the technological progresses of information and communication technology and the increasing economic networking - · restructure and develop new business processes in markets under those conditions - design and construct innovative business models and new forms of organisation for market provider or networks of market provider - elaborate solutions in a team